dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

 anyway, moderating the impact of optimizing for aggregation in favor of more airtime fairness is desirable.

-And packets tend to arrive in bursts, as hard as we've tried to break that up with fq.
+Packets tend to arrive in bursts, as hard as we've tried to break that up with fq.
 And those bursts *end*, eventually, in most cases.

 Why not wait til you've accumulated more of that burst, if you are already